RayHightower/RayHightower.com/_posts/2016-08-01-the-chicago-polyglot-mingle.markdown

 ### Many Languages + One Goal

 Sometimes we kid each other about _the one true language_ that a developer must know & use in order to be cool.
 Beyond the humor lies the knowledge that it's all about using the right tool for a particular job.
 A compiled language like C works well for embedded projects because the executables are small and the C language is highly portable.
 Java dominates corporate America because lots of Java libraries have been written and over nine million Java developers are available to maintain the code.
-Functional languages like Lisp are on the because newer hardware supports concurrency and parallelism.
-The list goes on.
+Functional languages like Lisp are on the rise because newer hardware supports concurrency and parallelism.
+And so on.

 When we learn multiple languages, we add tools to our problem-solving toolbox.
 An experienced developer can take an algorithm learned in FORTRAN in 1982 and apply it to a Ruby project in 2016.